larygwil/cuda-samples-old/0_Simple/simpleZeroCopy/readme.txt

 Sample: simpleZeroCopy
-Minimum spec: SM 1.2
+Minimum spec: SM 2.0

 This sample illustrates how to use Zero MemCopy, kernels can read and write directly to pinned system memory.
-This sample requires GPUs that support this feature (MCP79 and GT200).

 Key concepts:
+Performance Strategies
+Pinned System Paged Memory
+Vector Addition